Its0xyToan/Its0xyToan/README.md

-- 👋 Salut je suis 0xyToan !
-Developeur node.js, j'aime le discord.js v13 ! (mais pas le 14)
+- 👋 Hello !
+I do sm things, like bots and complexe api with nodejs/JavaScript/TypeScript